Sovereign Space Technology 'Made in UK'

 We’re pushing forward.
-To achieve even greater things than we have already.
+To achieve even greater things.

-To use our strength and proven capabilities in space technology to meet the challenges of today.
-And those of tomorrow.
+To use our strength and proven sovereign capabilities in space technology to meet the challenges of today.
+And the threats of tomorrow.

 To go the extra mile in pursuit of our goals.
 To defy frontiers.